Raksha Bandhan: A Promise Of Protection

 Frequently Asked Questions

-On the auspicious day of Raksha Bandhan, sisters start their day early, continue to shower and wear fresh, new clothes, and then perform a puja for their brothers.
+On the auspicious day of Raksha Bandhan, sisters start their day early, continue to shower wear fresh, new clothes, and then perform a puja for their brothers.
 They then tie a Rakhi around the wrist of their brothers and pray for their well-being.
-In return, brothers give their sisters gifts, sweets and money.
-Finally, the day is spent feasting and celebrating with friends and family.

 A sister can tie a Rakhi to her brother or anyone who considers the person to be like a brother.
 Rakhi can also be tied to cousins, nephews, and friends.
 The bond of love and protection is important, not the blood relationship.

-The Rakhi thread is a symbol of the love and protection that is extended from the sister to the brother.
+The Rakhi thread is a symbol of love and protection that extends from the sister to the brother.
 It is considered a sacred and holy thread that protects the brother from harm and brings him good luck.

 The sweets and gifts exchanged during Raksha Bandhan symbolise the love and affection between brothers and sisters.
 The gifts are a token of appreciation for the love and protection that the siblings provide for each other.